anti-integral/EmotionDetection/README.md

 The you can upload the testing folder or images in your drive if you want to use the testing images I used.
 Otherwise, use the X_Test images.

-*Note* - If you want your model to train much faster, get colab pro or use a different software.
+***Note*** - If you want your model to train much faster, get colab pro or use a different software.

+*Also, this doesn't have much to do with the Jetson Nano since I was having some issues with it, so you can feel free to run it on your Mac/PC with just a working webcam.*